“Ezege Maybach”: Phyno spends N33m in 2 hours in Chiefpriest's bar, video trends

 See the video below:

-In May, Legit.ng reported that Cubana Chief Priest praised Phyno for spending millions of Naira on a brand-new Mercedes-Benz Maybach 5680 for 2024.
+In May, Legit.ng reported that Cubana Chiefpriest praised Phyno for spending millions of naira on a brand-new Mercedes-Benz Maybach S680 for 2024.

 Hailing the musician, he took a jab at Nigerians who are grumbling about the economy, informing them that there is money, which they do not have.

-Cubana announced last week his intentions to give his wife and sons an iPhone 16.
-The best friend of music singer Davido took to Instagram to seek support from Nigerians.
+Cubana announced last week his intentions to give his wife and sons an iPhone 16, and he took to Instagram to seek support from Nigerians.

 Cubana Chiefpriest stirs reactions from fans